mfojtik/controller-factory/README.md

 func NewController(secretsInformer v1.SecretInformer) Controller {
-    // Multiple informers can be registered here, they all get proper event handlers. factory := NewFactory().Informers(secretsInformer.Informer())
+    // Multiple informers can be registered here, they all get proper event handlers.
+    // Note that you can also use .ResyncEvery(duration) to call Sync() periodically, regardless of informers. factory := NewFactory().Informers(secretsInformer.Informer())
     controller := &SampleController{}